 Sometimes the basic tasks of everyday living – such as buttoning a jacket or picking up a fork – can be complicated.
-Our specialized occupational therapists can help your child learn or relearn the skills of daily life used at home and in school.
+Our specialized pediatric occupational therapists can help your child learn or relearn the skills of daily life used at home and in school.

 We start with a thorough evaluation of their abilities, then develop a tailored treatment plan that's unique to their needs.
 We’re constantly working to help enhance their independence.

-Rehabilitation services to help maximize your child's skills
+Occupational therapists can help maximize your child's skills

 Children's needs are as individual as they are, and our therapists focus on the skills and tasks each child must master to gain or regain maximum functional ability.
-Services include:

 - Assistive technology – adaptive equipment, orthotics, communication devices, adapted computers